anmol8070/Plan-Craft/README.md

-##Plan-Craft
+# Plan-Craft

-This web application enables users to manage, sort, and track event guests.ts.
+This web application enables users to manage, sort, and track event guests.